intuition-dev/intuDocs/docs/crud.md

 There is also an example of doing user auth in CRUD example app.
 We just followed the FireStore docs.

-## Other

-If you are not a fan of Google FireStore, you may like the SaaS DreamFactory hosted by DreamFactory.

 ## Review